-Therefore model P.1411 will be used for urban LOS scenarios for distances from 0 m to 1200 m.
+Therefore model P.1411 will be used for urban LOS scenarios for distances from 0 m to 1000 m.
 It should be noted that this model is defined for distances greater than 55 m but as it has been shown it will generate appropriate values in this range.

-The distance from 1200 m to 1800 m will be used to approximate the resulting gap between the LOS and NLOS model.
-This approximation will be explained in section c).

-Propagation model: Urban NLOS (>1800m)
+Propagation model: Urban NLOS (>1000m)

 The measurements shown in Figure 4 should be confirmed when evaluating propagation models for NLOS conditions.
 For greater distances (measurements have been done for up to 1 km in distance) the chosen propagation model should not have a strong deviation compared to the model P.452 combined with P.2108 for clutter losses.
 If there is no description for NLOS conditions in a propagation model (e.g. P.525) P.2108 will also be used to generate additional clutter losses.

-Figure 7: Comparison of propagation models @1%
+Figure 7: Comparison of propagation models @1% Clutter Loss percentage